 Timing of spawning

 The Australian Lungfish spawns at night between August and December, with peak activity in late October.
 In the Burnett River, spawning occurs between mid August and early November (Brooks & Kind 2002).
-In the Brisbane River and Enoggera Reservoir, eggs have been found between mid August and December (Kemp 1984).
+In the Brisbane River, eggs have been found between mid August and December (Kemp 1984).
 The breeding season in the Enoggera reservoir was usually shorter than that in the Mary, Burnett or Brisbane River (Kemp 1986).
-Lungfish delay or skip breeding if their spawning habitat is disrupted.
-Following severe winter flooding on the Brisbane River, spawning was reduced and delayed until October in one year, and there was no evidence of spawning after a second flood the next year (Kemp 1993).
-Spawning was also delayed when water hyacinth had not yet regrown after it died back during winter in the Enoggera Reservoir.
+Lungfish delay or skip breeding if their spawning habitat is disturbed.
+Following severe winter flooding on the Brisbane River, spawning was reduced and did not commence until October in one year, and there was no evidence of spawning after a second flood the next year (Kemp 1993).
 Spawning is triggered by increasing daylength, and is not related to rainfall or water chemistry (Kemp 1984).

 Conditions required for spawning